sophmjewell/TNJ1338_0.01app/README.md

 ---

 This directory contains JWST NIRCam and HST ACS photometry of a 0.2205 square acrsecond area of sky around the radio galaxy TN J1338-1942, resampled to the spatial resolution of NIRSpec IFU observations.
-The images are provided in fits format.
+This allows pixel-wise comparisons between the photometry and spatially-resolved spectroscopy, as in [Jewell et. al. (in prep.)](https://maze.toys/mazes/medium/daily/)

 The observations include the following filters:
 * JWST F150W